wxiaoyun/expense-tracker/README.md

 # Expense Tracker

-A desktop application built with Tauri and SolidJS for managing personal finances.
+A mobile application built with Tauri and SolidJS for tracking personal finances.

 ## Screenshots